brandonwirz/se_project_spots/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project is made so all the elements are displayed correctly on popular screen sizes using Flexbox, grid and media queries.
-An interactive image-sharing application.
+Spots is an interactive image-sharing application.
 Users will be able to add and remove photos, like photos from other users, and make minor adjustments to their profile.

 **Figma**